guru245/nvim-studio/README.md

 Diffview allows you to cycle through diffs for all modified files for any git rev, not to mention super convenient to resolve all conflicts.
 You can start Diffview by pressing `<F5>`.
 Once you get in, you can press `g?` to see all mappings.

+## Comment Usage
+This helps you write comments.
+See all mappings [here](https://github.com/numToStr/Comment.nvim?tab=readme-ov-file#-usage).

 ## Telescope Usage